 Vienna is not only a city of palaces, balls and museums, but is also a city of churches.
 Many magnificent baroque temples are located in Vienna, and some of them are among the most beautiful in the world.
 Now that you’ve already found yourself in Vienna, regardless of religious orientation, you should be sure to set aside time for a tour of the Vienna churches.
 They are not only a place of religious worship; the Viennese churches are great works of art and architecture.
 If you do not have so much time to visit all the churches, you should set some time to visit at least one.
 Now you must be wondering what church should you visit?
 Which one will present the art and culture of its time period the best?
 Which is the church or cathedral that everyone must visit when coming to Vienna?

 If this is your only dilemma then you should definitely visit the church which many consider not only the most beautiful in Vienna but one of the most beautiful churches in Europe.
 We are talking here about Karl’s Church, or the Karlskirche.

-Having completed the construction of the church is dedicated to ending of the last plague and it gets it name after St. Charles Borromäus.
-The emperor who ordered this church built, Charles VI, dedicating it to his patron saint after whom he was named.
+Having completed, the construction of the church is dedicated to the ending of the last plague, and it gets it name after St. Charles Borromäus.
+The emperor who ordered this church built, Charles VI, dedicating it to his patron saint, after whom he was named.